 Our exhibitions and education programs reach out to more than 291,000 school students every year and our Outreach Program ‘Museum in a Van’ visits regional centres across Victoria.
 Museum Victoria addresses disadvantage by partnering with Victoria’s diverse communities to promote participation, which contributes to building active and resilient communities.

-Museum Victoria’s world-leading research, innovative exhibitions and engaging education programs are made possible by 150 years of dedicated stewardship and enhancement of the State Collection.
-Museum Victoria will continue to protect and to grow the State Collection for the benefit of future generations and you can help us do so by leaving a bequest.
+Museums Victoria’s world-leading research, innovative exhibitions and engaging education programs are made possible by 150 years of dedicated stewardship and enhancement of the State Collection.
+Museums Victoria will continue to protect and to grow the State Collection for the benefit of future generations and you can help us do so by leaving a bequest.

 Dr J. Patrick Greene OBE